Two Causally Related Needles in a Video Haystack: : Dataset Construction

+To verify that the evaluation LLMs are not biased to always indicate high quality, we also create several random baselines.
+For Factor 1, we randomly match the bridge entities and the cause-effect event pairs, which should cause the LLM to answer No to shared existence of the bridge entity.
+For Factor 2, we randomly shuffle the correspondence between the bridge entities and the vague references.
+For Factor 3, we randomly shuffle the correspondence between the questions and the cause-effect event pairs.
+For Factor 4, due to the difficulty in writing unreadable questions, we do not construct any random baseline for readability.

+We utilize two state-of-the-art models as the evaluation LLMs, ChatGPT-4.1 and Gemini-2.0-flash (neither is involved in the question generation process), and recruit five human annotators.
+The models evaluate both 1-needle and 2-needle questions, while the annotators evaluate 136 visual grounding 2-needle questions.
+For human evaluation, we adopt majority voting among the five annotators for Yes/No evaluations, and use the average for numerical evaluations.

 Tab. \ref{tab:question_quality} shows the evaluation results.
-The generated questions receive near-perfect scores on bridge entity accuracy and semantic coherence, and score highly on readability.
-Reassuringly, both random baselines score near the lowest possible, which is 0\% for bridge entity accuracy and 1 for semantic coherence.
-These results indicate that the automatically generated questions have high quality and the evaluation processes is valid.
+The generated questions receive near-perfect scores on all metrics.
+Reassuringly, all random baselines score near the lowest possible, which is 0\% for shared existence of bridge entities and correctness of vague references, and 1 for factual correctness of questions.
+These results indicate that the automatically generated questions have high quality and the evaluation processes are valid.
+The prompts for question evaluation are in Appendix Sec. \ref{app:prompts}.